NorwegianVeterinaryInstitute/BioinfTraining/tutorial_kraken.md

 ```

 Running this command with this database takes about 1 minute or so.

+**NOTE !!!** When you notice that any of the commands in this tutorial are hanging when you excecute them ( they should finish quickly with this small database), then copy the minikraken database to your `home` area and run the commands with your  *"local"* directory.

 Now we have several files present in our directory.
 Let's look at them: